JWang1414/fall2025/numerical/homework/PSET3 Q2.md

 $$
 f'\left( \frac{\pi}{2} \right) = \sin\left( \frac{\pi}{2} \right) + \frac{\pi}{2} \cos\left( \frac{\pi}{2} \right) = 1
 $$
 So $f'(x)$ is positive on the interval $[\pi /4, \pi /2]$.
-According to Theorem 3 from the class slides on existence and/or uniqueness of roots, the root in this interval previously found by the IVT must also be unique.
+According to Theorem 3 from the class slides on the existence and/or uniqueness of roots, the root in this interval previously found by the IVT must also be unique.

 ---
 c.